inesc-id/BibTrek/api/README.md

 In the following link is also showed how the XML results are proccessed from the database: "https://dblp.org/faq/How+can+I+fetch+all+publications+of+one+specific+author"

-DBLP also allows us to query its website as it can be read here: "https://dblp.org/faq/Am+I+allowed+to+crawl+the+dblp+website"
+DBLP also allows us to crawl its website as it can be read here: "https://dblp.org/faq/Am+I+allowed+to+crawl+the+dblp+website"

 Finally there are numerous python wrappers under the GPL license avaible throughout github.
 Scholrly would be the most popular example: "https://github.com/scholrly/dblp-python".